-Modular and divide are expensive^[2] operations.
+Modular and divide are expensive[2] operations.
 Instead of checking every number, we can generate regular numbers with 2, 3, 5 in ascending order from 1.
-We can use the queue data structure to solve this problem.
-A queue allows to add element to one end (enqueue), and delete from the other end (dequeue).
+We can use a queue, which allows to add element to one end (enqueue), and delete from the other end (dequeue).
 The element enqueued first will be dequeued first (First In First Out).
-Initialize the queue with the 0th regular number 1, we repeatedly dequeue a number, multiply it by 2, 3, 5 to generate 3 numbers; then add them to the queue in ascending order.
-If the generated number already exists in the queue, we drop it to avoid duplication, as shown in figure fig. 2.
+Initialize the queue with 1, the 0th regular number, we repeatedly dequeue a number, multiply it by 2, 3, 5 to generate 3 new numbers; then add them to the queue in ascending order.
+If the number already exists in the queue, we drop it to avoid duplication, as shown in fig. 2.